mirexan/S1.8-Lambdas/README.md

 ### **Exercise 07**

 	With the list from the previous exercise, now sort it in reverse, from the longest string to the shortest.

+### **Exercises 6 to 7 Observation**

+As exercise 7 consist in printing the same list but reversed from exercise 6 I've made both in the same package and main.

 ### **Exercise 08**